jjungmincho/til/vscode/_readme.md

-# How to write a README file well?
+# How to write an well-organized README file?

 - Who is the _audience_?
 - What parts of your project do you want to appeal the most to your audience?